Diagnosing the Legacy

 The Discovery, Research, and Treatment of Type 2 Diabetes in Indigenous Youth

-But these youth were just the tip of the iceberg.
+In the late 1980s, pediatric endocrinologists at the Children’s Hospital in Winnipeg began to notice Indigenous youth from two First Nations in northern Manitoba and northwestern Ontario coming to clinics with what looked like type 2 diabetes, until then a condition only seen in adults.
+But these young patients were just the tip of the iceberg.
 Over the next few decades more children would confront what was turning into not only a medical but also a social and community challenge.

 Diagnosing the Legacy vividly describes the impact of this ‘new disease’ on the lives of individuals and communities and outlines clinicians’ attempts to diagnose, treat, and control it.
 It illustrates the limits of biomedicine in dealing with the totality of the personal and communal costs of this public health crisis and highlights the need to recognize and to integrate traditional ways and knowledge in an effort to counter it.”

-– J.T.H Connor, Professor, History of Medicine, Memorial University
+– J.T.H.
+Connor, Professor, History of Medicine, Memorial University

 About the Author